 Through an appreciation of their own abilities and ambitions, high school students are encouraged to take ownership of the academic experience, both in and out of the classroom.
 Some may decide to pursue an Advanced Placement or honors track in one subject area while taking a less rigorous path in another.

 These individual choices, which focus students’ academic interests and prepare them for greater selectivity in post-secondary education, are guided by the caring and knowledgeable professionals in GWA’s guidance and college counseling offices.
 Working with students, parents and teachers, our counselors are available to help tailor the high school years to each student’s needs and aspirations.

 GWA graduates leave us as confident young scholars who are intellectually, socially and emotionally prepared to begin the next chapter of their lives.

-More than 300 students are enrolled in the high school, and the average class size consists of approximately 20 students.
-Learn more about the GWA high school program by exploring the categories below.
+More than 300 students are enrolled in the upper school, and the average class size consists of approximately 20 students.
+Learn more about the GWA upper school program by exploring the categories below.

 High school courses operate on a two-semester calendar consisting of two nine-week periods per semester.
 Students attend six classes daily, and each class meets for 55 minutes.

 GWA offers Advanced Placement classes in every major subject area as well as art, music and computer science.
 Qualifying students may elect to take some AP courses as early as 10th grade.
 AP classes are typically small with an average class size of 10 students.

 Students who choose to take an AP course must sit for the AP exam and/or turn in a portfolio of work, as required by the course, at the end of the spring semester.
 GWA students' AP exam scores consistenly rank above state and national averages.
 For example, a total of 89 students took 171 AP exams in 2016, with 81 percent scoring 3 or higher (the national average is 58 percent).